Esk’et Rodeo rides into Alkali Lake despite wildfires - Williams Lake Tribune

 “The concession volunteers did a great job, rotating younger and older volunteers,” Bill said.

-“We pride ourselves on having one of the fastest rodeos around,” he added, referring to time lapse between participants in the various events.
+“We pride ourselves on having one of the fastest rodeos around,” he added, referring to turnaround times between participants in the various events.

 The two-day Esk’et Rodeo Saturday, Aug.
 26 and Sunday, Aug 27, wrapped up Sunday evening with a volunteer barbecue with musical entertainment with the Eagle Spirit Band.